Are personal trainer roles intriguing to you?

 Preach what you practice.

-But first, make sure that you practice exactly what you preach.
+But first, make sure that you practice exactly what you preach and set a good example for your clients.

 What You Do Not Do

-As important as it is to know what a personal trainer does, it is equally important to cover and understand what a personal trainer does NOT do.
+Alongside knowing what a personal trainer does, we need to cover and complete your understanding of what a personal trainer does and NOT do.

-According to the industry’s top fitness programs, here are some common things to avoid:
+According to the industry’s top fitness programs, common things to avoid in your role as a fitness professional include:

 - Diagnosing